cncf/gitdm.archive/README.md

 # Adding/Updating affiliation

-If you find any errors ior missing affiliations in those lists, please submit a pull request with edits to [developer affiliations](https://github.com/cncf/gitdm/blob/master/developers_affiliations.txt) file.
+If you find any errors or missing affiliations in those lists, please submit a pull request with edits to [developer affiliations](https://github.com/cncf/gitdm/blob/master/developers_affiliations.txt) file.

 However, only the [Developers affiliations list](https://github.com/cncf/gitdm/blob/master/developers_affiliations.txt) should be edited manually.